bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 Likewise, being wrapped in the linen shroud may have also prevented the elbows from falling.
 John 11:38 describes a different burial--that of Lazarus--having linen cloths used to bind his hands and feet which also could keep them in place.

 #### "The eyes are too high"

+If the cloth were pressed down against the nose then it would make the bridge of the nose appear taller.

 <img src="shroud-of-turin-files/shroud-face-anatomy.jpg">